OpenCashDAO/contracts/README.md

 | 7 |                        | Change pure BCH |

 3. **replace** This function allows anyone to submit a proposal to replace authorizedThreadNFTs in the Project.
+In order to replace the threads, an existing thread should be used as the input.

 Parameters:
   - `proposalScriptHash`: 32 bytes scriptHash of the new contract to be included in the project.
 The proposalId of the contract to be replaced is taken from the authorizedThreadNFT included in the input.